entiendoNull/expo-modules-london-2025-workshop/module-1.md

 > [!NOTE]
 >
-> 👀 Check your file tree out and notice how the `ios` and `android` directories have been created in the root of your project
+> 👀 Check your file tree out and notice how the `ios/` and `android/` directories have now been created in the root of your project

 #### 2. Build

 You can build your project locally by running the compile commands provided by the Expo CLI.
-These commands generate the `ios` and `android` directories that Xcode and Android Studio use to compile your app.
+These commands generate the `ios/` and `android/` directories that Xcode and Android Studio use to compile your app.

-The first time your build an app it will also trigger a `prebuild` if `ios` and `android` directories are not present in the project.
+The first time your build an app it will also trigger a prebuild if the `ios/` and `android/` directories are not present in the project.
+You can also manually trigger a prebuild with `npx expo prebuild`.

 ```
 npx expo run:ios